Last Updated: June 5, 2026

 Suggestions and Corrections

-Please help us make this MS Project Master Class Book and the Master Class Online Applications better.
+Please help us make this MS Project Master Class Book and the Master Class Learning Portal better.
 Click on the Comments button below to send us suggestions and corrections.